Resident Advancement - Plastic Surgery

 - Residents must have attended 80 percent of educational conferences.

-- Residents scoring below the established percentile (based on year of training) on the Inservice/ABSITE exam shall be subject to a personalized, intensive study program with the program director.
+- Residents scoring below the established percentile (based on year of training) on the Inservice exam shall be subject to a personalized, intensive study program with the program director.

 The program director will summarize for the faculty the resident's progress in educational attainment, clinical skills, professionalism, and other areas.
 The faculty as a whole shall determine whether promotion shall occur.
 The faculty may instruct the program director to notify the resident of specific concerns or conditions for advancement.
-The faculty may recommend that the GMEC:
+The faculty may recommend that the resident may be:

-- Require a portion of the year or the entire year be repeated
+- Required to repeat a portion of the year or the entire year

 The criteria, in detail, for yearly advancement is found in the "Resident Orientation Manual," that is given to each resident in June preceding the new academic year.